 Colt to Maturity horses aged four and under and Green Horse Level 3 and under are not eligible to be used for Speed Events, Bareback and Freestyle Reining.

 - Green Horse Level 4

 Options for Lots 6 – 9

-- Superintendent will determine which events are suitable to exhibit at the fair.
+- Leaders will determine which events are suitable to exhibit at the fair.

 - 4-H members completing a Training Horses (Yearling to Five Year Olds) will be eligible to sell their horse during the Valley County 4-H & FFA Livestock Sale.

 The following will receive a Rosette: 4-H Grand & Reserve Champion Yearling Horse